 On December 29th, 2001, I commenced a twelve month electronic music project based on field recordings made while hiking, incorporating keyboards, guitar and sampled sounds.
 The resulting work - 'White Horse' was released in April 2003.

-Since 2001 I've been writing and recording on a continuous basis and have completed six albums.
+Since 2001 I've been writing and recording on a continuous basis and have completed eleven albums.

 Since the beginning of 2006, I've worked on a number of commissioned works including pieces for Cambridge radio in the UK and a work based on the life and writings of Samuel Becket for the ‘Bend it Like Beckett’ CD commissioned by Art Trail.